gboeing/osmnx/README.md

 ### Introduction

-Download and model Manhattan's drivable street network in just one line of code, then visualize it in one more:
+Import OSMnx, download and model Manhattan's drivable street network in just one line of code, then visualize it in one more:

 ```python
 import osmnx as ox